Logo

 }

-Please notice that, during process creation, we also create an assistant to store the following info about the process identifier:
+When creating a process, we can also create an assistant to store the following information about the process identifier:

 • Name

-• State (demonstrates if the process is paused)
+• State (shows if the process is paused)

 C++

-// Explicit scope to access and release list
+// Explicit scope to access and release the list

 {